fordprior/obstacle_concourse/progress.md

 an outline to keep me sane

 ### learning #1
-at the time of writing, BOSH is the only production method for deploying, upgrading, scaling Concourse to AWS
+at the time of writing, BOSH is the only production method for deploying, upgrading, scaling Concourse to AWS. so that means I have to learn BOSH.
-* womp womp, b/c BOSH doesn't work on Windows (so I can't start out by deploying from my machine to AWS, which would be nice)
+* womp womp BOSH doesn't work on Windows (so I can't start out by deploying from my machine to AWS, which would be nice)
 * this means I'll have to configure BOSH on an linux-based EC2 instance or on a vagrant VM, then deploy from that instance to my ALB

 ### learning #2